 Doctors and physical therapists often recommend TENS to relax muscles and ease the pain.
 The Belifu TENS Unit Muscle Stimulator is highly recommended and a great choice for treating hip and low back pain.

 How Long Before I Feel A Reduction In Pain?

 A reduction in pain, tingling, and muscle tightness is noticeable after a few treatments.
 Treatments should be done several times a day for 1-2 minutes per treatment until the trigger point is gone.

 - As you walk, the two gluteus medius muscles take turns supporting your full upper body weight.
 Every one pound of extra body weight adds two pounds to the gluteus medius workload.

-- The gluteus medius stabilizes the hip to allow you to stand on one leg.
+- The gluteus medius stabilizes the hip and pelvis, which allows you to walk upright and stand on one leg.

 - Sacroiliac joint displacement

 - Inflammation of the sub gluteus medius bursa

 - L4, L5 radiculopathy